LiDAR-based 3D Change Detection at City Scale: Acknowledgement

 \begin{IEEEbiography}[{ }]{Abdullah M. Algamdi} received the B.Sc. degree in Computer Science from King Fahd University of Petroleum and Minerals (KFUPM), Saudi Arabia, in 2007, and the M.Sc. degree from the University of Houston–Clear Lake (UHCL), United States, in 2014.
 He obtained his Ph.D. degree in Computer Science from the University of Warwick, U.K., in 2023.
 He is currently an Assistant Professor with the Department of Computer Science and Artificial Intelligence, University of Jeddah, Saudi Arabia.
 His research interests include human action recognition, object tracking, and computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Mohammed H Alghamdi} received the M.S. degree in Computer Information Systems from St. Mary’s University, San Antonio, TX, USA, and the Ph.D. degree in Computer Science from the University of Warwick, Coventry, U.K. He is currently an Assistant Professor with the College of Computer Science, King Khalid University, Abha, Saudi Arabia.
+\begin{IEEEbiography}[{ }]{Mohammed H Alghamdi} received the M.S. degree in Computer Information Systems from St. Mary’s University, San Antonio, TX, USA, and the Ph.D. degree in Computer Science from the University of Warwick, Coventry, U.K. He is currently an Assistant Professor at the College of Computer Science and Engineering, University of Jeddah, Saudi Arabia.
 His research interests include distributed systems, high-performance computing (HPC), parallel computing, cloud computing, and the Internet of Things (IoT). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ajmal Mian} is currently a Professor of Computer Science with The University of Western Australia.
 He has received three esteemed national fellowships from the Australian Research Council (ARC), including the Future Fellowship award.
 He is a fellow of the International Association for Pattern Recognition (IAPR), an ACM Distinguished Speaker, and former President of the Australian Pattern Recognition Society.
 He has received several major research grants from the ARC, the National Health and Medical Research Council of Australia, Australian Department of Defense and the U.S. Department of Defense.
 His research interests include computer vision, machine learning, and remote sensing. \end{IEEEbiography}